Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 	    - Their communities may scorn over their class straddling for it may be hard for them to accept the change   too.
 	    - (Other problems can also be added as the discussion is continued.)

-      - The reasons why they may feel aloof or "out-of-place" are:-
+      - The reasons why they may feel aloof or "out-of-place" are:
 	       - Many such class straddlers support extended families as well.
 	       - They have learned to live with isolation.
 	       - They may not know the value of therapy.